2013 India–Pakistan border skirmishes

-After talks between Lieutenant General Vinod Bhatia and Major General Ashfaq Nadeem, an understanding was reached to de-escalate the situation.
+After talks between Lieutenant General Vinod Bhatia, from Indian side and Major General Ashfaq Nadeem, from Pakistan, an understanding was reached to de-escalate the situation.
 But the skirmishes continued despite peace efforts by the countries resulting in 8 Indian casualties in total and 9 Pakistani casualties till August.
 Civilians were also affected adversely by the border skirmishes.

-On 9 October 2014 Indian media claimed that a total of 9 military personnel and 6 civilians were killed on Pakistani side.
-9 Indian soldiers and 1 civilian were killed on Indian side.
+On 9 October 2014, Indian media claimed that a total of nine military personnel and six civilians were killed on the Pakistani side.
+Nine Indian soldiers and one civilian were killed on Indian side.